 Many air purifiers with a washable pre-filter and a HEPA filter are a great solution for removing particles such as dust, pollen and pet dander.
-However, no air purifier can make your living space or an office completely dust-free.
+However, no air purifier can make your home completely dust-free.
 There are just too many sources of dust for a portable air purifier to remove them all.
-Giving your home a regular dusting is the best way to remove dust and other debris is to dust your home regularly.
+Giving your home regular dusting is the best way to remove dust and other debris is to dust your home regularly.

 There are over 10000 chemical compounds that can be classified as VOCs depending on the definition.
 Many household products such as building materials, cleaners, paints and personal care products use chemicals that can be classified as VOCs.

 A HEPA air filtration on its own will not remove VOC’s, so an air purifier with an activated carbon filter is a good option for combatting these harmful gaseous pollutants.

 Air purifiers can trap mould spores with HEPA filters.
 Under certain conditions mould spores can build up on the filter and eventually end up being emitted back into the living space.
 For this reason, HEPA filters should be changed at a regular interval.

 Should I get an air purifier?

 According to the US environmental protection agency, we spend 90 to 95% of our time indoors, mostly in our homes, where the quality of air can be two to five times more polluted than outdoor air.

 Some of the bad stuff comes from the outdoors, however, some come from indoor sources, such as cooking, pets, second-hand smoke, consumer products, carpets and furniture.

-The most effective way to reduce exposure to the bad quality indoor air is to remove the sources of pollutants and to regularly ventilate your home with cleaner outdoor air.
+The most effective way to reduce exposure to bad quality indoor air is to remove the sources of pollutants and regularly ventilate your home with cleaner outdoor air.

-Air purifiers and sterilisers are sophisticated machines designed to filter and neutralize polluted air in a single room or area, however, no air purifier will remove all pollutants, allergens and viruses from the air in your home.
+Air purifiers and sterilisers are sophisticated machines designed to filter and neutralise polluted air in a single room or area, however, no air purifier will remove all pollutants, allergens and viruses from the air in your home.